elixir-europe/rdmkit/pages/your_tasks/sensitive_data.md

 ### Solutions

 * Identify what legislations and regulations there are that you are expected to follow.
-Your institution's website may give you hints on where you can look for information about sensitive data.
+Your institution's website may give you hints on where you can look for information about data sensitivity.
 * If you cannot determine if your data is sensitive, contact someone with expert knowledge in that area.